-- Diacritical marks are intentionally omitted to save time.
+- Diacritical marks are not always included to save time indexing.
 For example, Sûreté will be written as Surete.
 As far as I can tell, their omission will not interfere with an Internet search for the word.

 - In some newsletter articles, because of the use of obscure French place names, it is difficult to be sure whether the evasion activity being described is in France or Belgium.
 Keep this in mind.

 - Obituaries of American evaders usually include a reference to the escape and evasion (E&E) number of the debriefing report for the airman.
 Such reports are available online from the National Archives.
 To view them directly, click here for instructions.

 - Some helpers were members of the OSS, SOE, etc. They may appear under Helpers under their country of nationality, e.g. U.K., U.S., etc., or separately in the Index to Other Subjects.